Skip to main content

 4. Check that goals were tracked correctly

-5. Verify any actions or automations triggered as expected
+5. Verify any tools or automations triggered as expected

 Keep notes on what worked and what needs improvement for each test call.